MP for Gordon and Buchan

 Opposition Assistant Whip (Commons)

-Harriet Cross is a Conservative MP for Gordon and Buchan, elected in 2024.
-She currently serves as an Opposition Assistant Whip in the Commons and sits on the Scottish Affairs Committee, with a track record of committee involvement since entering Parliament and work on bills such as the Absent Voting (Elections in Scotland and Wales) Bill.
+Harriet Cross is a Conservative MP for Gordon and Buchan, elected on 4 July 2024.
+She currently serves as an Opposition Assistant Whip in the Commons and sits on the Scottish Affairs Committee, having taken on several parliamentary committee roles since entering Parliament.

 Generated 21 February 2026